 in order to minimize the mortality of wildlife species, biological surveys (pre-construction surveys) will be implemented to identify and eventually relocate fauna species.
-An expert wildlife ecologist will perform pre-construction surveys in the areas where temporary and permanent facilities will be located (not earlier than 7 days before).
+Company's Biodiversity Assistant Specialist will perform pre-construction surveys in the areas where temporary and permanent facilities will be located (not earlier than 7 days before).
 The survey will focus on fauna species with limited mobility (e.g., mammals and reptiles) that cannot move ahead of construction.
 If any of these species are observed, they will be collected by the ecologist and translocated to undisturbed but similar sites within the AoI.